Skip to main content

 });

-Here's the powerful part: you don't have to define every state field at the flow level.
-When a flow is constructed, block-level state declarations bubble up and merge into the flow's combined schema automatically.
+Here's the part that makes blocks portable: you don't have to declare every state field at the flow level.
+When a flow is constructed, state declarations on individual blocks bubble up and merge into the flow's combined schema.

 const counter = handler({